 6. Advanced Writing Skills

-If you want to be seen as an expert writer, you’ll need to hone advanced writing skills like tone, voice, concise language, analysis, and flow.
+If you want to be seen as an expert writer, you’ll need to hone advanced freelancer writing skills like tone, voice, concise language, analysis, and flow.
 Because when you’re writing professional content for clients, it’s not enough simply to be a decent writer.

 Grammar skills are necessary for any writer, regardless of industry.
 Using tools like Grammarly can help you identify your most common grammar issues and learn how to fix them.

 Research is another skill that’s necessary regardless of industry.
-Learn to vary your sources beyond just what pops up on the first page of Google and work on developing advanced researching skills like interviewing.
+Expand your sources beyond just what pops up on the first page of Google, and work on developing advanced research skills like interviewing.

 Most successful freelance writers have a basic understanding of search engine optimization as it pertains to using keywords, developing meta descriptions, and formatting articles for SEO best practices.